HR Advice Hub

 Need Sickness Absence Support?

-Sickness absence is a normal part of working life, but having a clear and fair approach to managing it is important for both employers and employees.
+Managing sickness absence is a normal part of working life, but having a clear and fair approach to managing it is important for both employers and employees.

 Understanding sick pay rules, maintaining good communication and having sensible policies in place can help small businesses deal with sickness absence confidently and consistently.

-As employment law continues to evolve, including the proposed Statutory Sick Pay reforms in the Employment Rights Bill, employers should keep an eye on developments and consider how changes may affect their policies and processes.
+As employment law continues to evolve, including the proposed Statutory Sick Pay reforms in the Employment Rights Act 2025, employers should keep an eye on developments and consider how changes may affect their policies and processes.
 If you’re a business who needs support, BloomHR can help.
 Contact us for more information.